stormchaserroleplaying/stormchaserRPG/Species/Common/Dragonkin/index.md

 Your breath weapon and damage resistance are determined by your phenotype, as shown in the table above.
 Additionally, your phenotype grants you one of the following features:

 ### Red/Gold: Emperor's Awe
-Choose either [Intimdiation](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Intimidation/) or [Persuasion](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Persuasion/).
-You are trained in this skill.
+You are trained in the [Intimdiation](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Intimidation/) skill.

 ### Blue/Bronze: Cloud Step
 Sand and water are not considered difficult terrain and you can walk upon them as if on solid ground

 ### Green/Brass: Conversationalist
-You can speak, read and write one additional language of your choice.
+Choose either [Deception](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Deception/) or [Persuasion](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Persuasion/).
+You are trained in this skill.

 ### Black/Copper: Dragon's Den
 You gain a burrowing speed of 30 ft and can hold your breath for 1 hour.